syncfusion-content/fileformat-docs/File-Formats/Presentation/create-read-edit-powerpoint-files-in-linux.md

 ---
-title: Create and edit PowerPoint files in Linux |Syncfusion|
+title: Create and edit PowerPoint files on Linux | Syncfusion
 description: A .NET Core PowerPoint library to create, read and edit PowerPoint files in .NET Core applications.
 Supports text, shape, chart, table and combine PowerPoints.
 platform: file-formats
 control: PowerPoint
 documentation: UG
 ---
-# Create, read and edit a PowerPoint file in Linux
+# Create, read and edit a PowerPoint file on Linux system

-You can create or edit a PowerPoint file in ASP.NET Core with Syncfusion PowerPoint library in Linux Operation system.
+You can create or edit a PowerPoint file in .NET Core with Syncfusion PowerPoint library on Linux system.
 The below are the steps.

-## Create a PowerPoint file in ASP.NET Core in Linux OS
+## Create a PowerPoint file in .NET Core Console application project on Linux OS

-1.Execute the following command in Linux terminal to create a new ASP.NET Core Console project in Linux
+1.Execute the following command in Linux terminal to create a new .NET Core Console application project on Linux

 <table>
 <tr>